devopsconsulting/vdt.deploy/README.rst

     serviceid = 17
     cloudinit_puppet = http://joe.avira-cloud.net/autodeploy/vdt-puppet-agent.cloudinit
     cloudinit_base = http://joe.avira-cloud.net/autodeploy/vdt-base.cloudinit
+    puppetmaster =
+    puppetmaster_verified = 0

 You've got to enter your cloudstack apikey and secretkey.
 Options are::

     apiurl:                 The full url of the cloudstack api in your domain.
     apikey:                 The api key of your cloudstack domain.
     secretkey:              The secretkey of your cloudstack domain.
     domainid:               The numeric id of your domain.
     zoneid:                 The numeric id of the zone your domain belongs to.
     templateid:             The id of the vm template with your base installation.
-    serviceid:        Sorry no idea.
+    serviceid:              The service offering id.
+Default it will be a small installation.
+(2 cores, 5 GB of RAM)
-    cloudinit_puppet: The cloud-init configuration for installations that are completed using puppet.
+    cloudinit_puppet:       The cloud-init configuration for installations that are completed using a puppet agent.
     cloudinit_base:         The cloud-init configuration for installations that are need to be completed manually (eg. puppetmaster)
+    puppetmaster:           The FQDN of the puppetmaster.
+This will be passed as userdata to the deployed machines so they can find the puppetmaster.
+    puppetmaster_verified:  Defaults to zero and should be set to 1 if you are sure you run the deployment tool on the puppetmaster

 .. index:: Usage, avira.deploy; usage